ANYANTUDRE/Audio-Transformers-Hugging-Face/7. Putting it all together/NOTES.md

 ### Creating a STST demo
 **Steps to follow:**
-- **Quick sanity check:** to make sure we can concatenate the two models (or rather the two functions), putting an audio sample in and getting an audio sample out.
+- **1. Quick sanity check:** to make sure we can concatenate the two models (or rather the two functions), putting an audio sample in and getting an audio sample out.
-- **Convert the synthesised speech to an int16 array** (format expected by Gradio):
+- **2. Convert the synthesised speech to an int16 array** (format expected by Gradio):
   - normalise the audio array by the dynamic range of the target dtype (int16)
   - convert from the default NumPy dtype (float64) to the target dtype (int16).